We represent Nar-Anon Family Groups in Arkansas, Illinois, Indiana, Kansas, Michigan, Missouri and Wisconsin.

 Sponsorship

-The 12 Steps
+The Twelve Steps

 The Twelve Steps provide a catalyst for change that can be profound and lasting.
 Working these steps can transform the lives of individuals and families.

 Having made a commitment to change by working the Twelve Steps of Nar-Anon, we recognize that recovery is a process and we will use these steps again and again.
 Like the slogan, progress not perfection, each time we work a step, we gain a deeper understanding of ourselves and the progress we have made.
 We can compare the Twelve Steps to a flight of stairs.
-We use them many times until they become a way of life, leading us to peace, joy and serenity.
+We use them many times until they become a way of life, leading us to peace, joy, and serenity.

 Contact Us